Badgerworks-Brewery/Rii-sports/README.md

-# Rii-sports
+# Rii Sports

-Rii-sports is an open-source project aiming to recreate and enhance the classic **Wii Sports** and **Wii Fit** games for modern platforms.
+Rii Sports is an open-source project aiming to recreate and enhance the classic **Wii Sports** and **Wii Fit** games for modern platforms.
 By leveraging the original game code and assets through emulation, decompilation, recompilation and imitation, we strive to offer an improved and nostalgic gaming experience that surpasses modern alternatives like Nintendo's Switch Sports (which may also be added as the years go by).

 ## Project Goal